 Hay Farm Heavy Horse Centre is situated between Ford and Etal on the B6354.
 Visitor parking is available and is clearly signed.

 Private group talks/guided tours (min 5, max 40 per group)

 £5 per person

-Hay Farm Heavy Horse Centre is now closed for the season and will reopen in Spring 2021.
+Hay Farm Heavy Horse Centre will reopen for the season on 17th May, 2021.